google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 # Naive Bayes

 <!--
-This unit is about an algorithm called "Naive Bayes".
+This unit is about an algorithm called "Naive Bayes."
 It is one of the most popular classifier algorithms, especially for spam detection and filtering.

 -->